100 Essential Training Topics for Managers (2026)

 91. Harassment Prevention and Response

 Supervisors have specific responsibilities when issues arise.
-Training should address what to document, when to escalate, and how to maintain dignity while following process.
 The first sixty seconds of a disclosure matter more than the policy.

 92. Ethical Judgement Under Pressure

 Real ethical dilemmas involve conflicting values, power imbalance, time pressure, and ambiguous information.
-Training should include scenario practice for grey zones.
-Ethics training must go beyond principles to practiced phrases and responses in different situations.
+Ethics training must go beyond principles to practised phrases and responses.

 93. HR Partnership and Knowing When to Escalate